-Currently in the US and Europe, routine vaccination of infants with polysaccharide conjugate vaccines against S. pneumoniae and H. influenzae type b has eliminated (> 99%) H. influenzae type b infections and substantially reduced (≥ 70%) invasive S. pneumoniae infections.
+Currently in the US and Europe, routine vaccination of infants with polysaccharide conjugate vaccines against S. pneumoniae and H. influenzae type b has eliminated (> 99%) H. influenzae type b infections and substantially reduced (≥ 70% overall and ≥ 90% vaccine-type) invasive S. pneumoniae infections.
 Thus, in this age group, occult bacteremia has become rare except in underimmunized or nonimmunized children, and in children with immunodeficiency.

 When available, rapid diagnostic tests for enteroviruses, respiratory syncytial virus, and influenza virus are useful in the evaluation of infants with fever without apparent source, because infants whose test results are positive for these viruses likely have fever resulting from that virus and require few or no further tests for SBI.
 There also are rapid tests for other viruses but these have not been studied sufficiently to justify using their results to alter testing for SBI.

-In infants with SBI, the CBC usually shows an elevated WBC count; however, only about 10% of children with WBC counts of > 15,000/μL are bacteremic, so specificity is low.
-Acute-phase reactants (eg, ESR, C-reactive protein with or without procalcitonin) are used by some clinicians but add little information; some clinicians believe that elevated procalcitonin levels may be more specific for serious illness.
-In children < 3 mo, band counts > 1500/μL and either low (< 5000/μL) or high (> 15,000/μL) WBC counts may indicate bacteremia.
+In infants with SBI, the CBC usually shows an elevated white blood cell (WBC) count; however, only about 10% of children with WBC counts of > 15,000/mcL (> 15 × 109/L) are bacteremic, so specificity is low.
+Acute-phase reactants (eg, erythrocyte sedimentation rate, C-reactive protein with or without procalcitonin) are used by some clinicians but add little information; some clinicians believe that elevated procalcitonin levels may be more specific for serious illness.
+In children < 3 months, band counts > 1500/mcL (> 1.5 × 109/L) and either low (< 5000/mcL [5 × 109/L]) or high (> 15,000/mcL [> 15 × 109/L]) WBC counts may indicate bacteremia.

-In previously immunized febrile infants aged 3 to 36 mo who appear well (nontoxic), the risk of bacteremia is now as low or even lower than the rate of false-positive blood cultures due to skin contaminants, leading many experts to forego blood cultures in these children.
-However, a urinalysis with microscopic examination and urine culture is typically recommended but not additional laboratory examination (eg, CBC, chest-x-ray).
-Although the vast majority of these children have a viral infection, a very small number of well-appearing children will have an early SBI so caretakers should be advised to monitor the child's symptoms, give antipyretics, and follow up with the clinician (by visit or telephone depending on the circumstances and the caretakers' reliability) in 24 to 48 h.
+In previously immunized febrile infants aged 3 to 36 months who appear well (nontoxic), the risk of bacteremia is now as low or even lower than the rate of false-positive blood cultures due to skin contaminants, leading many experts to forego blood cultures in these children.
+However, a urinalysis with microscopic examination and urine culture is typically recommended but additional laboratory examination (eg, CBC, chest-x-ray) is not.
+Although the vast majority of these children have a viral infection, a very small number of well-appearing children will have an early SBI, so caretakers should be advised to monitor the child's symptoms, give antipyretics, and follow up with the clinician (by visit or telephone depending on the circumstances and the caretakers' reliability) in 24 to 48 hours.
 Children who worsen or remain febrile should have testing done (eg, CBC with differential, blood cultures, possibly chest x-ray or lumbar puncture).

 Children who receive antibiotics before bacteremia is confirmed by blood culture seem less likely to develop focal infections, but data are inconsistent.
 However, because of the low overall incidence of bacteremia, many children would receive unnecessary treatment if all who were tested were empirically treated.
 As above, management varies by age and other clinical factors.

-Of note, some authorities prefer to hospitalize all febrile infants < 1 mo of age, do a full evaluation with cultures of blood, urine, and CSF, and give parenteral antibiotics (eg, ceftriaxone) pending culture results because febrile infants < 1 mo of age are the age group with the greatest incidence of SBI.
+Of note, some authorities prefer to hospitalize all febrile infants < 1 month of age, do a full evaluation with cultures of blood, urine, and CSF, and give parenteral antibiotics (eg, ceftriaxone) pending culture results because febrile infants < 1 month of age are the age group with the greatest incidence of SBI.

-Febrile infants and young children < 36 mo of age, who have been appropriately immunized with Hib and pneumococcal conjugate vaccines, and who look well and have no apparent foci of infection, are unlikely to have occult bacteremia or serious bacterial infection (SBI; eg, sepsis, meningitis).
+Febrile infants and young children < 36 months of age, who have been appropriately immunized with H. influenzae type b and pneumococcal conjugate vaccines, and who look well and have no apparent foci of infection, are unlikely to have occult bacteremia or serious bacterial infection (SBI; eg, sepsis, meningitis).

 Use blood cultures (2 samples from 2 separate sites) to diagnose occult bacteremia in selected febrile children.

-All febrile infants < 36 mo of age should be evaluated for UTI with urinalysis and urine culture because UTI is now the most common cause of SBI with fever.
+All febrile infants < 36 months of age should be evaluated for urinary tract infection (UTI) with urinalysis and urine culture because UTI is now the most common cause of SBI with fever.

-Toxic-appearing children (and perhaps all febrile infants < 1 mo of age of age) also require cultures of blood and spinal fluid and hospitalization for empiric antibiotic therapy.
+Toxic-appearing children (and perhaps all febrile infants < 1 month of age of age) also require cultures of blood and spinal fluid and hospitalization for empiric antibiotic therapy.

-In children 3 mo to 36 mo with a temperature ≥ 39° C and who have been appropriately immunized, testing other than urine culture is not indicated for those who appear well; others should have testing based on clinical findings and other circumstances (eg, rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus during the appropriate seasons).
+In children 3 to 36 months of age with a temperature ≥ 39° C and who have been appropriately immunized, testing other than urine culture is not indicated for those who appear well; others should have testing based on clinical findings and other circumstances (eg, rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus during the appropriate seasons).

-In infants < 3 mo with a temperature ≥ 38° C, good clinical appearance does not completely exclude an SBI, so testing, including urinalysis, CBC with differential, blood and urine cultures, and, if available (depending on the local epidemiology and season), perhaps rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus, is indicated for all in this age range.
+In infants < 3 months of age with a temperature ≥ 38° C, good clinical appearance does not completely exclude an SBI, so testing, including urinalysis, complete blood count with differential, blood and urine cultures, and, if available (depending on the local epidemiology and season), perhaps rapid viral testing for influenza virus, respiratory syncytial virus, and enterovirus, is indicated for all in this age range.